nephio-experimental/tko/USAGE.md

 ### Debugging

-To follow the service logs (you can do this in separate terminal tabs):
+We have a script to follow logs in individual tabs, supporting a few popular terminal emulators (GNOME Terminal, Kitty, and Tilix):

+    scripts/follow-logs

+Or follow individual logs manually:

     scripts/log-service tko-api --follow
     scripts/log-service tko-preparer --follow